amisepa/BrainBeats/README.md

 </p>

 1) Process EEG data for heartbeat-evoked potentials (HEP) analysis using ECG or PPG signals.
-Steps include signal processing of EEG and cardiovascular signals, inserting R-peak markers into the EEG data, segmentation around the R-peaks with optimal window length, time-frequency decomposition.
+Steps include signal processing of EEG and cardiovascular signals, inserting R-peak markers into the EEG data, segmentation around the R-peaks with optimal window length, and time-frequency decomposition.

 <p align="center">